L3MON4D3/LuaSnip/DOC.md

   `opts` may contain the following keys:
   - `type`: type of `snippets`, `"snippets"` or `"autosnippets"`.

-- `clean_invalidated(opts: table or nil)`: clean invalidated snippets from internal snippet storage.
+- `clean_invalidated(opts: table or nil) -> bool`: clean invalidated snippets from internal snippet storage.
   Invalidated snippets are still stored, it might be useful to actually remove them, as they still have to be iterated during expansion.

+  It will be necessary to call `ls.refresh_notify()` after invalidating snippets.

   `opts` may contain: